finos/common-domain-model/docs/product-model.md

 ```

 By design, the CDM requires that each payout leg can only be associated
-with a single quantity schedule that defines this leg\'s contractual
+with a single quantity schedule that defines this leg's contractual
 behaviour (e.g. for the payment of cashflows).
 In the `PriceQuantity`
 object, where that attribute is of multiple cardinality, other
 quantities may be provided "for information only" which can be